Church of the Province of South East Asia: Anglican work in British Borneo (1909–1996)

 Work in British Borneo after the division of the United Diocese until the outbreak of the Second World War followed a similar pattern to the work in Malaya and Singapore.
 It was supported from 1909 by the Borneo Mission Association.
 Anglican missionaries were however more successful than their counterparts in Malaya and Singapore in evangelising the indigenous peoples.

-Following the devastation of the Second World War, the Diocese of Labuan and the Bishopric of Sarawak was joined together as the Diocese of Borneo and the first Bishop, Nigel Cornwall, was consecrated in 1949.
+Following the devastation of the Second World War, the Diocese of Labuan and the Bishopric of Sarawak was joined together as the Diocese of Borneo and the first bishop, Nigel Cornwall, was consecrated in 1949.
 In 1962, the Diocese was again divided into the Diocese of Jesselton (later Diocese of Sabah) which included Labuan, and the Diocese of Kuching which included Brunei.

 Province of South East Asia

+In 1985, the four Dioceses of West Malaysia, Singapore, Kuching and Sabah requested the Archbishop of Canterbury, George Carey, to create a new province for the region.
+The request was affirmed by Carey.

-In 1996, autocephaly was attained when the Province of South East Asia consisting of the Dioceses of West Malaysia, Singapore, Kuching and Sabah was established by the then-Archbishop of Canterbury, George Carey.
+In 1996, autocephaly was attained when the Province of the Anglican Church in Southeast Asia consisting of the Dioceses of West Malaysia, Singapore, Kuching and Sabah was established by the Archbishop of Canterbury, George Carey.
 Moses Tay, Bishop of Singapore, was installed as the first Metropolitan Archbishop of the Province the same year.

-The Province celebrated its 20th Anniversary in February 2016.
+On 23 January 2024, Titus Chung, Bishop of Singapore, was installed as the Archbishop of the Province of the Anglican Church in South East Asia at St Andrew's Cathedral in Singapore.

 Membership

-Today, there are at least 98,000 Anglicans out of an estimated population of 33.9 million.
+There are at least 168,079 Anglicans out of an estimated population of 33.9 million.

 Structure

-The polity of the Church of the Province of South East Asia is Episcopalian church governance, which is the same as other Anglican churches.
+The polity of the Church of the Province of South East Asia is episcopalian church governance, which is the same as other Anglican churches.
 The church maintains a system of geographical parishes organised into dioceses.
 The Province is divided into four dioceses.
 Furthermore, the Dioceses of Kuching, West Malaysia and Singapore are further subdivided into archdeaconries and deaneries.